PennLINC/CuBIDS/docs/example.rst

 Adding NIfTI Information to JSON Sidecars
 -------------------------------------------

+Next, we seek to add more image parameters to our sidecars so that we can better define our Key Groups.
+Historically, only a subset of parameters in the NIfTI image header have been included in a BIDS sidecar...
-Next, we seek to add new fields regarding our image parameters that are only reflected in the NIfTI header to our metadata; these include important details such as image dimensions, number of volumes, image obliquity, and voxel sizes.
-To do this, we run:
+Parameters such as image dimensions, number of volumes, image obliquity, and voxel sizes — all important data that can change how our pipelines will eventually run!

+To add them to the sidecar metadata, run:

 .. code-block:: console

     $ cd ..
-    $ cubids-add-nifti-info ~/CuBIDS_Test/BIDS_Dataset_Datalad --use-datalad
+    $ cubids-add-nifti-info ~/CuBIDS_Test/BIDS_Dataset_DataLad --use-datalad

 This command adds the NIfTI header information to the JSON sidecars and saves those changes.
-In order to ensure that this command has been executed properly, we can run ``cubids-print-metadata-fields`` once more, which reveals that NIfTI header information has been successfully included in the metadata.
+In order to ensure that this command has been executed properly, we can run ``cubids-print-metadata-fields`` once more, which reveals that new NIfTI header information has been successfully included in the metadata.
-Since we ran ``cubids-add-nifti-info`` with the ``–-use-datalad`` flag set, CuBIDS will automatically save the changes made to the dataset to the git log as follows:
+Since we ran ``cubids-add-nifti-info`` with the ``--use-datalad`` flag set, ``CuBIDS`` automatically saves the changes made to the dataset to the git log as follows:

 .. image:: _static/screenshot_4.png